The Violent Bear It Away: Title

 There are various explanations of the meaning of this verse.
 The most accepted explanation is that violence constantly attacks God and heaven and that only those who are "violent with the love of God" can bear heaven away.
 This is seen when Tarwater drowns Bishop.
 He commits a violent act, but the "accidental" baptism is a powerful act of violent love for God—which bears away the crime of murder.

 Another possible meaning is that both secularism and fundamentalism (that is, the Protestant functioning outside of the Roman Catholic Church) are heresy, which blinds their adherents to God's truth.
 When God's grace comes into contact with an errant life, a violent revelation occurs.
-Falsehood and heresy are burnt off, and the sinner then sees the truth clearly.
+Falsehood and heresy are burned off, and the sinner then sees the truth clearly.
 Those who suffer this spiritual violence bear the kingdom of God with them as they go through the world.